 Is your to-do list a mile long?
 A few months ago, my weekend to-do list went on for several pages.
 Yes, I had all that planned for a mere three-day weekend.
 Just how much did I accomplish from that list?
 Not much.
 I felt so overwhelmed that I didn’t know where to start.
 It’s incredibly frustrating and disheartening to see a long list of things that need to be done yet feel immobilized by the impossibility of it all.
 Can you relate?
+If so, here are 10 valuable tips for managing your to-do list that have made my tasks so much more manageable.

 Many of us (especially moms, whose work is never done, anyway) try to tackle more than we can handle.
 We aren’t doing ourselves any favors by stretching our time too thin.
 It leaves us feeling stressed out, and in my case, I’m snappy when I’m stressed out.
 That’s not the kind of wife or mom I want to be.